Reynouts/AoC19/README.md

 The fun part is of course automating the last part and make a letter classifier.
 I was thinking about making this, maybe using openCV, but with the challenge of not knowing the representation and width of the character.
-That would be the most interesting part of this puzzle!
+That would be the most interesting part of the day!